maximillian2/email-rusnya/README.md

 `mvn clean package`

 # Run
+Create JSON with email creds.
+After that bind-mount it in docker.

+For example, there is a file under /home directory called `emails.json`.

+Then docker command will be:

-`docker run -v /path/to/emails.json:/email.json:ro registry.hub.docker.com/maximillian2/email_rusnya /email.json`
+`docker run -v /home/user/emails.json:/email.json:ro registry.hub.docker.com/maximillian2/email_rusnya /email.json`

 # Email File format
 ## Only Gmail, Yahoo, and Outlook emails supported atm!